***SERVICE INTERUPTION ADVISORY***

 Development Review

 Sub-division proposals, zoning changes and other development proposals are approved by municipalities.
-Grey Sauble Conservation provides information and expertise to help the municipality and developer meet provincial policy requirements for natural hazards while providing for environmental protection.
-In conjunction with Ministry of Environment guidelines, the Authority also comments on Stormwater Management issues.
+Grey Sauble Conservation provides information and expertise to help the municipality and developer meet provincial policy requirements for natural hazards and stormwater quantity.

 - straightening, changing, diverting or interfering in any way with the existing channel of a river, creek, stream or watercourse or interfering in any way with a wetland.